 In some cases, the data fetched after barcode recognition may be incorrect.
 Generally, 1D barcodes do not include a checksum or contain only simple controls; accordingly, this may result in reading erroneous data from barcodes.
 In turn, the majority of 2D barcodes rely on the Reed-Solomon error correction, which allows ensuring correct barcode recognition and partially recovering the data from damaged barcodes.

 Postal symbologies correspond to the specific industrial barcode types that are used only for the needs of postal services.
 They have much lower data density compared with 2D barcodes and are capable of encoding limited sets of characters, mainly, only numerical ones.
-Unlike traditional barcodes, postal symbologies usually vary the height of bars to encode information.
-At present, postal services tend to replace specified postal symbologies with widely used 2D barcodes.
-However, this transition process cannot be completed immediately; therefore, Aspose.Barcode for .NET supports the most widely used postal symbologies in addition to 1D and 2D ones.
+Unlike traditional barcodes, postal types usually vary the height of bars to encode information.
+At present, postal services tend to replace specified postal types with widely used 2D barcodes.
+However, this transition process cannot be completed immediately; therefore, Aspose.Barcode for Java supports the most widely used postal types in addition to 1D and 2D ones.

-The Postnet symbology allows encoding only digits corresponding to ZIP or ZIP+4 codes in half- and full-height bars; its parameters are similar to those of 1D barcodes.
+Postnet allows encoding only digits corresponding to ZIP or ZIP+4 codes in half- and full-height bars; its parameters are similar to those of 1D barcodes.
 In this barcode type, each digit is encoded by a set of five bars, two of which are of full height.
-Two symbologies considered below, Postnet and RM4SCC are provided as examples of postal barcodes supported in Aspose.Barcode for .NET.
+The two types considered below, Postnet and RM4SCC, are provided as examples of postal barcodes supported in Aspose.Barcode for Java.

 RM4SCC is capable of encoding only digits and English alphabet capital characters.
 Its parameters are similar to those of 1D barcodes.
 In this barcode type, each character corresponds to four bars so that two of them are extended upwards and the other two - downwards.
 The combination of such bars with variable height provides combinations to encode 36 possible characters: 10 numerical and 26 alphabetical ones.